joe-antognini/joe-antognini.github.io/_drafts/typeia-progenitors.md

 supernovae should fall off inversely with time for the whole lifetime of the universe.

-The difficulty with the double degenerate model has historically been the assumption above of "given enough time."
+The difficulty with the double degenerate model has historically been the a problem of rates.
 One can look out in the universe and count up the number of white dwarf-white dwarf binaries at various orbital sizes and then estimate the rate at which they should merge in the Galaxy.
 These estimates are generally at least an order of magnitude smaller than the observed rate of Type Ia supernovae.
+The double degenerate model also has trouble reproducing the observed abundances of magnesium compared to the single degenerate model.

 ## The triple scenario